Trail of the Ancients Scenic Byway (New Mexico): Zuni Pueblo

 Continuing west on NM 53, the Zuni Pueblo with six original sites was the goal of Francisco Vázquez de Coronado in his search for the "Seven Cities of Gold."

 Gallup

-Gallup is located north on NM 602, where there is a mural to the Navajo Code Talkers of World War II, Indian crafts for sale, a Visitor's Center, the Rex Mining Museum, and the historic El Rancho Hotel & Motel.
+Gallup is located north on NM 602, where there is a mural to the Navajo Code Talkers of World War II, Indian crafts for sale, a Visitor Center, the Rex Mining Museum, and the historic El Rancho Hotel & Motel.

 Trading posts

 Two Grey Hills and Toadlena are two trading posts located north of Gallup in Newcomb on U.S. Route 491.
 There are about 1,500 Navajo people living near the trading posts, some of whom who sell their woven rugs at the trading posts.

 Farmington

 Farmington, where two thirds of the surface water in New Mexico flows through area rivers, is north on U.S. Route 64.
 Recreational trails and the Farmington Museum are key sites.

 Aztec Ruins National Monument

 Two pueblo ruins at the Aztec Ruins National Monument, an outlier of the Chacoan Canyon site, are near Bloomfield, which is east of Farmington off of U.S. 64.